RodoJML/CPS493_WebServerProgramming_Project/README.md

     -Nodemon: This dependencie will be watching your folder, and when there's a change it restarts the server to see changes.
 Valid use only for Development purposes, NOT for production.

     IMPORTANT REMINDER: DONT'T use EJS, DON'T use Express for server side rendering or template.

+STEP 4
+    Run the command "npm i" to install all dependencies.
+    Make sure you are in the correct folder!
+In this case, is the root.

+STEP 5
+    Add "index.js" in the server folder.